Paywerk Integration Portal

 Authorization: Bearer YOUR_API_KEY_HERE

-Plugins and modules
+Plugins and Modules

 Paywerk offers integration with certain e-commerce platforms.

-Plugins and modules supported
+Plugins and Modules Supported

 Platform Latest version Latest version release date Supported platform versions Minimum PHP version Download

-Wordpress (wooCommerce) 1.1.10 Oct 20, 2023 >= 5.6.1 >= 7.0 Download latest
+Wordpress (wooCommerce) 2.0.3 25 August 2025 >= 5.6.1 >= 7.0, 8.0 Download latest

 WooCommerce/Wordpress